I’ve put together some of my best travel gifts for cruisers, whether first time cruisers or those with dozens of cruises under their belts.

 There are times when I’m in transit, whether on a ship or hopping on and off trains that this is perfect and holds everything I need, even for just one night.

 Yes, I actually just bought this for myself and it arrived yesterday.
-It was my best gift to a cruiser…me!
+It was my best gift for a cruiser…me!
 I wasn’t sure if I really needed it…I’m not the most avid reader.
 But that’s partly because I don’t like to pack actual paper or hardcover books for travel.

 And though I hate to admit it, small print is getting more difficult and annoying.
 Plus, there’s not always the best reading light.
 (Sounds like a litany of literary excuses, right?)